GaborFicsor/steezy-spatula/README.md

 </details>

 As mentioned earlier, there are four custom error pages provided to the website.
-The most common is the 404 which is shown to the user if they navigate to a page that does not exist, for example if they are trying to reach a recipe that has been deleted.
+The most common is the 404 which is shown to the user if they navigate to a page that does not exist, for example, if they are trying to reach a recipe that has been deleted.

 <details>
   <summary>image of error 404 page</summary>